 5. Some Inks Can Harm Your Acrylic Stamps

-Lastly, It's important to note that acrylic stamps do not react well (over time) with StazOn inks.
+Lastly, It's important to note that some acrylic stamps do not react well over extended periods of time with StazOn inks.
 Because they are made of plastic, they are not as durable as red rubber stamps.
 Though there are so many other plus sides to using acrylic stamps - they are less expensive, easier to store, and easier to be precise with, it is important to remember that they need to be treated a little differently than traditional red rubber stamps.
-Avoid using StazOn inks when you use your acrylic cling - and save the StazOn for your rubber stamping escapades!
+Avoid using StazOn inks for extended periods of time when you use your acrylic cling - and save the StazOn long-use for your rubber stamping escapades if you're worried!

 At the end of the day, the most important take-home about acrylic stamps is the usage of acrylic blocks.
 Read more about them here to find out what works best for you and your stamping fun!
 Happy crafting!